SCDH/dts-openapi/README.md

 clear profit.
 In order to cope with DTS's flexibility, the project splits the specs into several files for re-use and re-combination.

+- DTS Servers can fully use OpenAPI specs to describe their endpoints.
+- DTS Clients
+  1. have to implement URI templates for **getting** data from a DTS service.
+Currently, this aspect cannot be expressed (AFAIK) by OpenAPI.
+  1. can use the types generated from the OpenAPI specs for the **response body**.

 ## Getting Started

 The most straight forward way to run the [**OpenAPI Generator